 Peptide YY (PYY)

-PYY is released by cells in the gastrointestinal tract in response to food intake and acts as a satiety hormone.
-It helps signal feelings of fullness and reduces appetite.
-Semaglutide has been found to increase PYY levels in the body, thus prolonging feelings of fullness after meals and reducing the desire to eat.
+PYY acts as a satiety hormone released in response to food intake.
+Semaglutide has been found to increase PYY levels, prolonging fullness and reducing the desire to eat.

 Cholecystokinin (CCK)

-CCK is another gut hormone involved in appetite regulation.
-It is released in response to the presence of food in the stomach and small intestine and helps to slow down gastric emptying and promote feelings of fullness.
-Semaglutide is believed to enhance CCK release, further contributing to its effects on satiety and food intake.
+CCK is released in response to food in the stomach and small intestine.
+Semaglutide is believed to enhance CCK release, contributing to satiety and slowing gastric emptying.

-GIP is released from the intestines in response to nutrient ingestion and it plays a role in stimulating insulin secretion and promoting fat storage.
-Semaglutide has been shown to suppress GIP levels, which may contribute to its beneficial effects on glycemic control and weight loss.
+GIP stimulates insulin secretion and promotes fat storage.
+Semaglutide has been shown to suppress GIP levels, contributing to its beneficial effects on glycemic control and weight management.

-Semaglutide has also been shown to have a positive effect on the body’s ability to burn fat due to its potential for increasing metabolism processes.
-Along with enhancing the body’s insulin sensitivity, semaglutide produces several effects in the body that influence the metabolism, including:
+Semaglutide has also been shown to have a positive effect on the body’s ability to burn fat through several metabolic mechanisms:

 Increases Lipolysis